France says main priority is to de-escalate U.S.-Iran tensions

 NEW YORK (Reuters) - France’s foreign minister said on Sunday his country’s main aim at this week’s U.N.
-General Assembly meeting is to de-escalate tensions between the United States and Iran, and a meeting between their presidents was not the top priority.
+General Assembly meeting is to de-escalate tensions between the United States and Iran and that a meeting between their presidents was not the top priority.

-France has led a European effort to try and defuse tensions between Washington and Tehran but those efforts have stalled, with Iran reducing its commitments to a 2015 nuclear deal with world powers and the United States refusing to ease sanctions that have strangled Iran’s economy.
+France has led a European effort to try to defuse tensions between Washington and Tehran.
+But those efforts have stalled, with Iran reducing its commitments to a 2015 nuclear deal with world powers, from which Washington withdraw last year, and the United States refusing to ease sanctions that have strangled Iran’s economy.

 An attack on Saudi oil facilities, which the United States has blamed on Iran, has also complicated matters.
 Hopes at the end of August that Trump and Rouhani could meet at the United Nations appear to have all but died.